nickth3man/CSV_analyzer/docs/design.md

   - `reconcile_conflicts(csv_value, api_value, field: str) -> Tuple[Any, str]`: Resolve discrepancies
 - *Conflict Resolution Rules*:
   - For current season stats: Prefer API (more recent)
-  - For historical stats: Cross-validate, flag if >5% difference
+  - For historical stats: Always fetch from API to cross-validate against CSV.
+Flag if >5% difference.
   - For biographical data: Prefer API (authoritative source)
   - For derived/calculated fields: Use CSV if matches expectations